-With the recent heavy commercial logging that occurred through mid-2019, approximately 75% of the BRCF currently consists of young to pole-sized forest.
-The remaining 25% of the BRCF includes wetlands, fields, log landings, blueberry and some areas with more mature forests.
-The mature forests on the property are mainly those left uncut due to difficult terrain or left as buffers around wetlands and property boundaries.
+With the recent heavy commercial logging that occurred on the majority of the BRCF prior to SELT's ownership, approximately 70% of the BRCF currently consists of young to pole-sized forest.
+The remaining 30% of the BRCF includes wetlands, fields, log landings, blueberry and some areas with more mature forests.
+The mature forests on the property include some larger areas of productive forestland but are mainly those left uncut due to difficult terrain or left as buffers around wetlands and property boundaries.